 ISIP Governance Committee review all Expressions of Interest

-Initiative feedback provided, if any, from ISIP Governance Committee
+Initiative feedback provided, if any, from TI Governance Committee

 Finalise resource profile and budget